Slow Down And Do What?

 Is it current, or outdated.
 How can you tell the difference if you don’t take the time to slow down to find out?

 Some information persuades you this technology is exactly what you need; is it.
 This is where you slow down to find out first.
-Do a comparison, look for more information.
-After a while you’ll get to know the difference between a reputable source from a biased, persuasive resource.

 Are you given an opportunity to know what you’re signing up for before you sign up and buy?